Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 Syracuse Stats and Trends

-- This year, the Orange have an ATS record of 5-0 in their five games as an underdog of 3 points or more.
+- Syracuse has eight wins against the spread in nine games this season.

-- Syracuse's games this year have gone over the point total four times in nine opportunities (44.4%).
+- This year, the Orange have won against the spread in each of their five games as an underdog of 3 points or more.

-- The Orange rack up 29.4 points per game, comparable to the 27.4 the Cardinals give up.
+- Syracuse's games this year have hit the over four times in nine opportunities (44.4%).

-- Syracuse is 5-0 against the spread and 3-2 overall in games when it scores more than 27.4 points.
+- Syracuse is 5-0 against the spread and 3-2 overall when the team scores more than 27.4 points.

-- This year the Orange have nine turnovers, three fewer than the Cardinals have takeaways (12).
+- This season the Orange have nine turnovers, three fewer than the Cardinals have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.